 Hamilton Beach produces this machine using BPA-free plastic.
 It features your standard 3-inch diameter feed tube with a durable plastic auger.
 The big mouth can fit surprisingly large whole and pieced fruits and vegetables.
 With that being said, very little prep is required.

 If you’re looking for a juicer that can do more, you’ll be happy to discover that this Hamilton Beach device is also capable of producing soy, nut, and rice milks too.
 Not to mention, it is truly capable of juicing everything from leafy greens to hard vegetables and even grainy roots like ginger.

 Another great feature is the integrated pulp bin.
 It has a high capacity and locks in place to ensure a mess-free juicing process, each and every time.
 It also comes with a lightweight ergonomic food pusher that helps you guide produce toward the rotating filter basket without risking injury to your fingers.

 All parts are dishwasher safe and easy to disassemble.
-Meanwhile, the device is backed by a 3-year comprehensive manufacturer’s warranty.
+Meanwhile, the device is backed by a 3-year limited warranty.
 Hamilton Beach also boasts a consumer-friendly help hotline that is available around the clock.